What are the Differences in Industrial Chain Grades?

 - Marine industry

 Elite Sales offers a Grade 30 Proof Coil chain available in numerous diameters.
 You may also purchase Grade 30 hot galvanized chains as well as self-colored or zinc plated finishes.
+Our team will answer all your queries related to what is proof coil chain.

 - Heavy duty trucking